 While Gifford never admitted to being Monroe’s father his entire life, he had reportedly confessed it to a priest and had asked his son, Charles Jr. to talk to him.
 While Charles Jr. never spoke to the priest, he had his suspicions.
 According to Francine, her father “was guarding his father’s reputation.”
 She believes that her grandfather would have married Gladys if he wasn’t already married, and that’s what made everything so tragic for Monroe.
 “Her life could have been richer if he’d acknowledged her.
 Maybe her fate would have been different if she’d belonged to a family like ours.
 Maybe she would have been stronger.
 We’ll never know,” she said.

 Marilyn Monroe was brought up by her mother and never really knew her father.
 Gladys had once shown her a picture, telling her daughter that the man in the picture was her father.
-However, Gladys never really reached out to him and never asked for financial support in raising their daughter.
+However, Gladys never really reached out to him and never asked for financial support to raise their daughter.
 Soon after, she was placed in a psychiatric hospital and remained institutionalized for the rest of her life.
 Gladys passed away at a retirement home in 1984.
 While she never openly confirmed it, reports suggest that she gave Monroe enough hints to realize that Charles Stanley Gifford was her father.

 Reportedly, Monroe tried to reach out to Gifford several times in her life but received a rebuttal every time.
 He reportedly told her that he was married and had children and that he didn’t want her to cause any trouble for her and wanted nothing to do with her, as told by Monroe’s friends, Sidney Skolsky and Natasha Lytess.
 “It did her no good.
 It broke her heart,” Lytess said.
 Despite all her efforts, Monroe never got to meet with Gifford, who died at the age of 66 in 1965, three years after her death.